 Inventory received a heavier weight in our scores because it is a feature that is often missing or considered a premium feature in accounting software.
 We evaluated the software’s ability to track inventory costs and stock levels.
-We also considered whether the software could automatically track COGS and compute cost of ending inventory.
+We also considered whether the software could track COGS and compute the cost of ending inventory automatically.

 10% of Overall Score